AleksandrKhalikov/event-automation-one-shot-deployment/README.md

-# IBM Event Automation One-Shot Deployment
+# IBM Event Automation One-Shot Deployment (DON'T USE IN PRODUCTION)

 Automated installation script for IBM Cloud Pak for Integration components on OpenShift.